 Encores not permitted - Bell rings three minutes before curtain rises Librettos for All the Operas on Sale in the Lobby the twilight hour ...

-COCKTAIL TABLE with circular legs extended showing vanishing bar OPEN WED. & FRI.
-TO 9 P.M. house of tan FURNITURE FOR TOMORROW 1707 Sunset Blvd., Los Angeles · Fl.
+COCKTAIL TABLE with circular legs extended showing vanishing bar house of fantasy

+OPEN WED. & FRI.
+TO 9 P.M.

+FURNITURE FOR TOMORROW 1707 Sunset Blvd., Los Angeles · Fl.
 2197 IN THE SILVERLAKE SECTION